IT’S REALLY ALL ABOUT THE VINEYARDS

 From there, we racked the clean juice off to wooden fermenters to start the fermentation spontaneously, relying on wild yeasts that occur naturally in the vineyard.

 The reason why we ferment in our older wooden fermenters is to ensure a slow ingress of oxygen throughout the process and therefore a longer fermentation without picking up any oak aromas.
-The wine was then left on the primary lees for approximately 3 months to add further complexity before bottling.
+The wine was then left on the primary lees for an extended period to add further complexity before bottling.

 AND A FEW PRAYERS TO MOTHER NATURE – THE 2020/21 GROWING SEASON